SPUR-TECH/uriskitchen/README.md

  - As a first time user I would like instructions to order food.

+ - As a first time user 0r existing I would like know that my details will secure.

  - As a returning user I would like to login with my username and password so I don't need to keep putting in my details.

  - As a site user I would like complete control of my order if I need to remove or add any items.